 A point to note is that unilateral transfers could be of money or assets.
 Many experts argue that direct aid to a country may have unintended negative consequences.
-For instance, a corrupt government may use the aid for other purposes, such as for acquiring weapons, bolstering their military power and more.
+For instance, a corrupt government may use the aid for other purposes, such as for acquiring weapons, bolstering their military power, and more.
 However, we are here trying to understand the concept.
-Utilization of these aids (and its impact is not part of this article) and is the pre-rogative of the Governments, NGOs and people who receive it.
+Utilization of these aids (and their impact is not part of this article) and is the pre-rogative of the Governments, NGOs, and people who receive them.

 Relation with Current Account

-Unilateral transfers represents those items and gifts from foreign countries and entities that are recorded in the current account of a Country’s Balance of Payments.
-In other words, it is part of BOP.
-However, these transfers do not come in the computation of the balance of trade.
-Despite the fact that the balance on trade, transactions relating to goods and services, is also part of the current account of BOP.
+Unilateral transfers represent those items and gifts from foreign countries and entities that are recorded in the current account of a Country’s Balance of Payments.
+In other words, it is part of a BOP.
+However, these transfers do not come in the computation of the balance of trade, despite the fact that the balance on trade, transactions relating to goods and services, is also part of the current account of the BOP.

-So, Current Account of BOP = Balance on Trade plus Unilateral Transfers.
+So, the Current Account of BOP = Balance on Trade plus Unilateral Transfers.

 In the current account, the receipt of unilateral transfers comes on the credit side, while the outflow of such transfers is shown on the debit side.

 The U.S. has had negative net transfers since World War II except in 1991.
 In 1991, the U.S. got transfers from many nations for the Persian Gulf War.
-Otherwise, being a rich, developed and leading nation of the world, US always gives grants and aids to poor and other nations.
+Otherwise, being a rich, developed, and leading nation of the world, the US always gives grants and aid to the poor and other nations.